Céline Sciamma: Activism

 Sciamma is a feminist.
 She was a founding member of the French branch of the 50/50 by 2020 movement, a group of French film industry professionals advocating for gender parity in film by the year 2020.

-She has contributed heavily to discourse with cinema regarding the female gaze.
+She has contributed heavily to discourse with cinema on the female gaze.
 Sciamma uses her platform to speak about the restrictions of the male gaze and present movies that elevate the female gaze.
 She sees her work, particularly Portrait of a Lady on Fire, as a manifesto of the female gaze.
-Sciamma stated in an interview: "That’s why the male gaze is obsessed with representing lesbians, for instance.
+Sciamma said in an interview: "That's why the male gaze is obsessed with representing lesbians, for instance.
 It's a way to control it.
 Our stories are powerful because they are dangerous.
 We are dangerous.
-So it's a very good strategy to despise us — to undermine us — because it's giving us less leverage for a very powerful political dynamic".
+So it's a very good strategy to despise us—to undermine us—because it's giving us less leverage for a very powerful political dynamic".

-Sciamma has stated that "cinema is always political," and that creating films by women and about women is a political act.

-In 2018, she co-organised and participated in the women's protest against inequality at the 2018 Cannes Film Festival alongside many notable women in film, including Agnès Varda, Ava DuVernay, Cate Blanchett and Léa Seydoux.
+Sciamma has said that "cinema is always political" and that creating films by women and about women is a political act.
+In 2018, she co-organised and participated in the women's protest against inequality at the 2018 Cannes Film Festival alongside many notable women in film, including Agnès Varda, Ava DuVernay, Cate Blanchett, and Léa Seydoux.
 This protest campaigned for gender equality in the film industry.

-At the premiere of her film Portrait of a Lady on Fire at the 2019 Cannes Film Festival, both Sciamma and lead actress Haenel wore 50/50 pins in support of the movement.
+At the premiere of Portrait of a Lady on Fire at the 2019 Cannes Film Festival, Sciamma and Haenel wore 50/50 pins in support of the movement.

 In 2020 Sciamma and the Portrait of a Lady on Fire team joined Haenel in walking out of the 45th César Awards after Roman Polanski won the award for Best Director.
-Haenel had previously spoken out about experiencing sexual harassment from director Christopher Ruggia.
-Sciamma stated in an interview regarding the walk-out that “...there was no plan.
-It’s all about the moment, a matter of seconds.
-It’s about moving your legs, as simple as that.
-And that’s hard.
-It’s hard to stand up, hard to move your legs.
-I understand why people don’t.
-But sometimes you have to.”
+In 1977, Polanski was arrested and charged with six offences against a 13-year-old girl.
+Haenel had previously spoken out about experiencing sexual harassment by director Christopher Ruggia.
+Sciamma said in an interview about the walkout, "There was no plan.
+It's all about the moment, a matter of seconds.
+It's about moving your legs, as simple as that.
+And that's hard.
+It's hard to stand up, hard to move your legs.
+I understand why people don't.
+But sometimes you have to."

 Personal life

 Sciamma is a lesbian.
 In 2014, Adèle Haenel publicly acknowledged that she was in a relationship with Sciamma in her acceptance speech for her César Award.
-The two had met on the set of the 2007 film Water Lilies and started dating sometime after.
-The couple parted ways, amicably, sometime before the 2018 filming of Portrait of a Lady on Fire, which also starred Haenel.
+The two met on the set of Water Lilies and started dating sometime after.
+The couple parted ways, amicably, sometime before the filming of Portrait of a Lady on Fire, which also starred Haenel.